 Environmental sensor included in the Cisco Catalyst 9136/9166 Access Point.

-Regardless of the differing views on the COVID pandemic, the need for better ventilation and good quality air has become a key topic of conversation in business.
-In today's article we would like to introduce you to the CISCO WiFi-6e family of access points that have built-in sensors that allow air monitoring to measure ambient air quality.
+Regardless of the different points of view on the COVID pandemic, the need for better ventilation and good quality air has become a key topic of conversation in companies.
+In today’s article, we want to introduce you to the CISCO WiFi-6e access point family that incorporates sensors that allow you to monitor the air, to measure the quality of the ambient air.
 Environmental sensor included in Access Point Cisco Catalyst 9136/9166.
+This feature is available on Cisco Catalyst 9166 Series Access Points and Cisco Catalyst 9136 Series Access Points.
+The AP sensor reports on temperature, humidity, total volatile organic compounds, and provides a calculated indoor air quality index.

 What does the environmental sensor included in the Cisco Catalyst 9136/9166 Access Point record and track?

-• Calculated air quality metric ("IAQ")
+• Calculated air quality (“IAQ”) metric

 • Temperature (degrees C)